Where to swim

 - Incorporating long-term water data and other risks to give an overall Suitability for Recreation Grading.

 During summer months (December through to the end of March) we update our results from monitoring at swimming spots every week.
-Use our map to find out the latest water quality results before you go swimming.
+Use our map to find out the latest water quality results and make sure to check out current information about toxic algae before you go swimming.

 Harmful bacteria gets into our waterways through human and animal waste.
 This can be from sewage, septic tank discharge, farming run-off, industrial pollution and boats.
 The main risk swimming in or swallowing water where there are high bacterial levels is gastroenteritis, but infections of ears, eyes, skin and the respiratory tract can also occur.